Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 i am going to bed, now at 7:08 to lessen the ache of being awake

-this is a poem this is the business of us artists this is “business correspondence”
+this is a poem this is the business of us, artists this is our “business correspondence”

-inform a collaborator a coworker – if you will of your passwords and processes before taking those pills
+inform a collaborator a coworker – if you will, of your passwords and process before taking those pills

-my corazón has nearly bled-out migrating across my torso, my limbs, and my crown settling into my cornflower eyes bloodshot with or without drops and disguise
+my corazón has nearly bled-out migrating across my torso, my limbs, and my crown settling into my cornflower blue eyes bloodshot — with or without drops and disguise

 i feel like someone